hamidaucc/tutorial/README.md

-this is a gut tutorial
+this is a second branch readme